Blog

 Hamilton County, Illinois is in USDA Hardiness Zone 6b.
 The average last spring frost is April 9 and first fall frost is October 23.

-Hamilton County County sits in USDA Zone 6b.
+Hamilton County sits in USDA Zone 6b.
 Irises grows reliably in zones 3a through 9b, so it's a good fit here.

-Can Irises grow in Hamilton County County's climate?
+Can Irises grow in Hamilton County's climate?

 🌱